RTIInternational/cervical-cancer-abm/experiments/README.md

 python src/collect_countries.py
 ```

 This will place one file per country here: `<repo>/calibration_temp/`.
 You then need to manually add each country to the calibration file: `calibration_temp/calibration_comparison.xlsx`.
-Send this to Sujha.

 ## Run Intervention Scenarios

 After parameter sets have been created for a country, you can now run intervention scenarios.
-Unless `--country=$COUNTRY` is used for a script, all 4 countries will be ran at one time.
+Unless `--country=<country>` is used for a script, all 4 countries will be run at one time.

 1. Sync Files to Remote: